Summary of outcomes

 - Obligations for agricultural biotechnology that will increase innovation, transparency and predictability.

-- Eliminate current milk classes 6 and 7; and calculate component prices for skim milk powder, milk protein concentrates, and infant formula based on a U.S. reference price; and
+- Eliminate current milk classes 6 and 7, and calculate component prices for skim milk powder, milk protein concentrates and infant formula based on a U.S. reference price; and

 The revised automotive rules of origin require higher levels of North American content in order to incentivize production and sourcing in North America.
-The final outcome builds on the ideas that Canada put forward in early 2018 related to strengthening the North American production platform, reducing red tape and increasing the use of North American steel and aluminum.
+The final outcome builds on the ideas that Canada put forward in early 2018 related to strengthening the North American production platform, reducing red tape and increasing the use of North American parts, steel and aluminum.

 More robust rules of origin for the auto sector will help keep the benefits of the agreement in North America and diminish incentives to make investment and sourcing decisions based on the availability of low-cost labour.
 Specifically, the new agreement includes:

 - An increase in the CUSMA regional value contentFootnote 1 threshold for cars from 62.5% to 75%;

 - Stronger regional value content requirements for core car parts, such as engines and transmissions;

 - 70% North American steel and aluminum requirements; and